larryhastings/appeal/README.md

 Can only be set on the topmost Appeal object.
 (You can't call `app.command('foo').global_command()`.)

-(Doesn't modify `fn` in any way.)
+(Doesn't modify `callable` in any way.)

 `Appeal.default_command()`

 Used as a decorator.
-Returns a callable that accepts a single parameter `fn`, which must be a callable.
+Returns a callable that accepts a single parameter `callable`, which must be a callable.

-Sets the *default command*.
+Sets the *default command* for this Appeal object.
 The default command is run when your Appeal instance has subcommands, but the user doesn't supply the name of a command on the command-line.

 Your default command function must not take any parameters.

-(Doesn't modify `fn` in any way.)
+(Doesn't modify `callable` in any way.)

 `Appeal.option(parameter_name, *options, annotation=empty, default=empty)`

 Used as a decorator.
-Returns a callable that accepts a single parameter `fn`, which must be a callable.
+Returns a callable that accepts a single parameter `callable`, which must be a callable.

 Maps an option on the command-line to the parameter `parameter_name` on the decorated function.
 All subsequent positional parameters are options, like `--verbose` or `-v`.
-(Thus they must be strings, either exactly two characters long, or four or more characters long.)
+(Thus, they must be strings, either exactly two characters long, or four or more characters long.)

-If supplied, `annotation` is the converter that will be used if this option is invoked.
-If no explicit `annotation` is supplied, `Appeal.option()` will use the annotation calculated from the decorated function's signature.
+`annotation` is the converter that will be used if this option is invoked.
+If no explicit `annotation` is supplied, `Appeal.option()` will default to `type(default)`.

+`default` is the default value for this option.
+Since this parameter only comes into play if the user specifies this option, a `default` value here is nearly useless.
+But it does have two uses:

+* If the type of the annotation is a subclass of `Option`, this default value will be passed in to `Option.init()`.
+* If no `annotation` is specified, the annotation defaults to `type(default)`.

+It's illegal to call `Appeal.option()` without specifying a value for either `annotation` or `default`.

 Raises `AppealConfigurationError` if any `option` has already been mapped inside this `Appeal` instance *with a different signature.*

-(Doesn't modify `fn` in any way.)
+(Doesn't modify `callable` in any way.)

 `Appeal.argument(self, parameter_name, *, usage=None)`

 Used as a decorator.
-Returns a callable that accepts a single parameter `fn`, which must be a callable.
+Returns a callable that accepts a single parameter `callable`, which must be a callable.

-Allos for configuration of a positional (or positional-or-keyword) parameter on a command function or converter.  `parameter_name` is the name of the parameter; it must be a parameter of the decorated `fn`.
+Allos for configuration of a positional (or positional-or-keyword) parameter on a command function or converter.  `parameter_name` is the name of the parameter; it must be a parameter of the decorated `callable`.

 Currently the only supported configuration is `usage`, which specifies the string that will represent this parameter in usage information.

-(Doesn't modify `fn` in any way.)
+(Doesn't modify `callable` in any way.)

 `Appeal.main(args=None)`